TenKeyAngle/UWANewsViewer/README.md

 is hit, an error is thrown.
 That is expected behavior, and should not be cause for alarm).

 The workflow for this project goes like this:
-* Data is scraped from news.uwa.edu.au: links and article titles are put into items/news.csv
+* Data is scraped from news.uwa.edu.au: links and article titles are put into items/news.csv.
+Note: this can take a few minutes.
 * When http://21331893.au-syd.mybluemix.net/scrape is accessed, usually by an automated process, data from the CSV is read, and the program calls AlchemyLanguage to analyze each article and put the document into the database.
-* The users can then data from the user interface, which queries the database, or by accessing the database directly
+* The users can then data from the user interface, which queries the database, or by accessing the database directly.

 ## Requirements
 ### Functional Requirements
+ - Analyze, using AlchemyLanguage, UWA's press releases
+ - Store this information in a database
+ - Present this information in a user-friendly way
+ - Allow this data to be queried or searched over
  -
 ### Non-Functional Requirements
  - Scalability: the database must be able to handle a large amount of data